mwkpe/pichi/README.md

 Running the program
 ---
 Start the program with `sudo ./pipoint`.
-Sudo is necessary for accessing to the memory location of the the Raspberry Pi's 1MHz [system timer](/timer.cpp).
+Using sudo is necessary for accessing to the memory location of the the Raspberry Pi's 1MHz [system timer](/timer.cpp).
 The program works without sudo but all values relying to the system timer (e.g. system delay) will then be zero.

 The test of the NMEA parser can be run with `./nmea_parser_test`.